immobiliare/fastify-metrics/README.md

 The plugin uses the following hooks:

--   `onRoute`: to generate the route labels at startup time if `collect.routes.mode` is set to `'static'`.
+-   `onRoute`: to generate the route labels at startup time if `routes.mode` is set to `'static'`.
 -   `onClose`: to close the [Dats](https://github.com/immobiliare/dats) instance and the [sampler](https://github.com/dnlup/doc#new-docsampleroptions) instance.
--   `onRequest`: it registers a hook to count requests and, if `collect.routes.mode` is set to `'dynamic'`, it adds another one to generate the route label.
+-   `onRequest`: it registers a hook to count requests and, if `routes.mode` is set to `'dynamic'`, it adds another one to generate the route label.
 -   `onResponse`: to measure response time
 -   `onError`: to count errors